Paul LaPolice: Canadian Football League

 On February 5, 2010, LaPolice was hired as the 28th head coach of the Winnipeg Blue Bombers.
 His first season as head coach of the Blue Bombers saw the team win only four games and miss the playoffs while setting a CFL record for most losses by four points or less (nine times).
 The following year, the LaPolice helped to orchestrate one of the biggest turnarounds in CFL history as the Blue Bombers finished first place in their Division for the first time since 2001.
 The team also earned a berth in the Grey Cup, but lost to the BC Lions in the championship game.
 LaPolice was named a finalist for the CFL Coach of the Year in 2011 and given a contract extension during the offseason.
 However, after the club's poor start to the 2012 season, LaPolice was relieved of coaching duties by general manager Joe Mack midway through the season.

 After three years as a broadcaster, LaPolice returned to coaching as he re-joined the Winnipeg Blue Bombers as their offensive coordinator, marking his third stint with the team.
 The Bombers led the CFL in points scored in 2017 and tailback Andrew Harris was named Most Outstanding Canadian in the CFL.
 The team again led the CFL in a number of offensive categories including Points scored, Offensive Points, TDs scored and rushing yards per game.
 In January 2019, the Roughriders requested to interview LaPolice for their vacant head coaching position, but the Bombers refused to grant them permission.
 LaPolice would go on to with the 107th Grey Cup with the Blue Bombers at the conclusion of the 2019 CFL season.
 The offence led the CFL in rushing again as well as finished 2nd in Scoring while playing three different QBs throughout the season.

 On December 7, 2019, it was announced that LaPolice had agreed to a three-year contract to become the head coach of the Ottawa Redblacks.
 After the 2020 CFL season was cancelled, he led the Redblacks to back-to-back 3–11 records before his dismissal on October 1, 2022.

+International

+In May 2025, LaPolice was hired as the head coach of the Canadian men's national flag football team.